nik70000/openhab2-addons/addons/binding/org.openhab.binding.innogysmarthome/README.md

 | WSD | Wall Mounted Smoke Detector, old version | smoke, alarm, battery_low |
 | WSD2 | Wall Mounted Smoke Detector, new version | smoke, alarm, battery_low |

+## Discovery

+If the bridge (SHC) is located in the same LAN as the openHAB server, the bridge should be discovered automatically by mDNS.
+However, this can sometimes take a couple of minutes.
+If the bridge is not found, it can be added manually (see below under "Configuration").

+After the bridge is added, devices are discovered automatically.
+As there is no background discovery implemented at the moment, you have to start the discovery manually by clicking on the discovery button in PaperUI's Inbox.
+However, only devices will appear that are added  in the innogy SmartHome app before, as the innogy Binding does not support the coupling of devices to the bridge.

 ## Channels

 | Channel Type ID | Item Type    | Description  | Available on thing |